 The Super Hakuto Limited Express is a service that runs between Kyoto Station with Tottori Station and Kurayoshi Station in Tottori Prefecture.
 In Osaka it stops at Shin-Osaka Station and Osaka Station.

 This limited express service is jointly run by JR West and the Chizu Express Company because for part of its route the Super Hakuto runs along the semi-public Chizukyuko Line.
-For this reason the Super Hakuto is not fully covered by the Japan Rail Pass, and a supplementary fee of 1,300 yen will have to be paid for the Chizukyuko section of your journey.
+For this reason the Super Hakuto is not fully covered by the Japan Rail Pass, and a supplementary fee will have to be paid for the Chizukyuko section of your journey.
+At the time of writing the supplementary fees for this section are as follows:

 Trains leave from Platforms 6 and 7 in Kyoto Station, Platforms 17 and 18 in Shin-Osaka Station, and Platform 3 in Osaka Station.